jeff4/bionotes.github.io/_comp/css.md

 * Use the `Black Goose Bistro` sample webpage from Chapter 5.
 * Current work stored in `proj-3/_ch12/`

+### A Word about Properties p.
+262
+#### Each CSS property listed in this book is accompanied by info on how it behaves and how to use it.
+They include:
+1. Values
+1. Default
+1. Applies to
+1. Inherits
+1. In addition, here are some CSS-wide keywords:

 ***

 ## register info